130 people a day die - According to the CDC, 130 people per day die from

 government-mandated limits on this lifesaving treatment.

-Limits access to treatment - Despite over a decade of aggressive recruitment efforts, of America's 800,000 or so physicians, only 30,386 are currently
+Limits access to treatment - Despite over 18 years of recruitment efforts, only 60,169 providers are currently

 Forces patients into less effective treatments - Many potential patients who are unable to find a provider able to treat them are

-forced to remain in active addiction, seek inferior treatment options, or worse, inferior and potentially dangerous options such as ultra-rapid detox.
+forced to remain in active addiction, seek inferior treatment options, or worse, fall victim to expensive and potentially dangerous options such as ultra-rapid detox.

 The limit disproportionately affects the poor - Supply/demand distortions from the limit affect cost and insurance acceptance.
 Artificially restricting supply of treatment (through the limit and burdensome regulation) in the current demand-rich environment drives up prices of office visits.
 High demand and low supply [of treatment] enables some physicians to